DuroStar vs Westinghouse

 Expert Analysis

-Westinghouse holds a clear advantage over DuroStar across nearly every scoring metric in this comparison.
-With an average overall score of 7.0 versus DuroStar's 5.9, Westinghouse demonstrates stronger performance in value (6.9 vs 5.1), build quality (5.5 vs 5.0), practical usability (6.1 vs 5.8), and features (6.5 vs 5.8).
-The reliability gap is especially notable, with Westinghouse earning a Tier A rating at 95 out of 100, while DuroStar sits in Tier C at 58 out of 100.
+Westinghouse and DuroStar occupy different tiers in the portable generator market, and the scoring data reflects a clear gap between the two brands.
+Westinghouse earns an average overall score of 7.0 out of 10 compared to DuroStar's 6.0, and it leads in every individual category: value (7.0 vs 5.1), quality (5.5 vs 5.0), practicality (6.1 vs 5.8), and features (6.5 vs 5.8).
+Perhaps the most telling difference is reliability, where Westinghouse holds a Tier A rating with a score of 95 out of 100, while DuroStar sits in Tier C at 58 out of 100.

 Key Differences